Richard L. Higgins

 As the Operations Manager for tritium and uranium processing facilities (T and SW Buildings) at the Mound Plant, he successfully transitioned the facilities from production operations to decommissioning, including the transfer of several nonnuclear facilities to the City of Miamisburg, OH in support of economic development.

 Mr. Higgins has a long track record of successfully developing and implementing programs to meet the requirements of DOE nuclear safety rules for quality assurance and worker safety programs, and is an expert in the conduct of assessments, accident investigations and causal analyses.
 He developed and was the lead instructor for root cause analysis course at the DOE Hanford Tank Farms, and was the company’s lead investigator for the 2007 S-102 tank leak event.

 Mr. Higgins served as the Washington River Protections Solutions (WRPS) company representative on the Hanford Concerns Council, an alternative employee concerns resolution resource focused on the fair treatment of employees experiencing difficulties in the work place related to protected activities associated with the implementation of ESH&Q requirements.

-Mr. Higgins holds an MBA in Organizational Leadership from the University of Findlay and a B.S. in Technology from the University of the State of New York.
-He also studied Industrial Engineering at the University of Central Florida and is certified in change management.
+Mr. Higgins holds an M.B.A in Organizational Leadership from the University of Findlay and a B.S. in Technology from the University of the State of New York.

 Mr. Higgins is a proven leader who is focused on improving the capacity of employees to understand and effectively implement technical and regulatory requirements.
 He has trained hundreds of employees to assess their company’s compliance with standards, requirements, and expectations, and to follow up with effective corrective actions to address performance gaps.
 In addition, he is experienced in the use of change management tools that increase the probability of meeting corporate objectives for projects and other change efforts.